Observe-l/async_mappo/docs/MQTT_DEMO_GUIDE.md

 - `torch` (PyTorch)
 - `tensorflow` (optional; used for the RUL predictor fallback on the edge)

+Optional (for MySQL logging in this MQTT demo):
+- A local MySQL server reachable at `127.0.0.1:3306`
+- Python driver: `mysql-connector-python`
+  - You can install it with: `python3 -m pip install --user mysql-connector-python`
+  - The demo will gracefully disable DB logging if it cannot connect.

 ## Paths and environment

 From the repo root, ensure the project is on `PYTHONPATH` when running scripts: